Diderot-Language/examples/README.md

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis12

 The **vis12-cl** branch is the only one with a working OpenCL backend.
-The `diderotc` compiler from the other branches may advertise a `--target=cl` option, but don't believe that;
-it only works in the vis12-cl branch.
+The `diderotc` compiler from the other branches may advertise a `--target=cl` option, but actually it only works in the vis12-cl branch.

 	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis12-cl